puppetlabs/puppet-instruqt-tracks/pe-continuously-deliver-lab-3-2/01-deploy-to-production-with-impact-analysis/assignment.md

 ✔️ **Result:** tbd.<br><br>

-Create a new pipeline to on the Development environment
+Create a new pipeline to run on the Development environment
 ========
 1. In CD4PE, navigate to **Control Repo** > **control-repo**.
 2. Add a new pipeline to run on the **Development** environment.
 Click... (add steps here)